octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/self-hosted-runners/#delete-a-self-hosted-runner-from-a-repository

 Forces the removal of a self-hosted runner from a repository.
 You can use this endpoint to completely remove the runner when the machine you were using no longer exists.
-Anyone with admin access to the repository can use this endpoint.
-GitHub Apps must have the `administration:write` repository permission to use this endpoint.
+Anyone with admin access to the repository and an access token with the `repo` scope can use this endpoint.

 ### parameters